Immerse Yourself in the Metaverse With These Three Stocks

 Grading Metaverse Stocks With AAII’s A+ Stock Grades

 When analyzing a company, it is useful to have an objective framework that allows you to compare companies in the same way.
-This is one reason why AAII created the A+ Stock Grades, which evaluate companies across five factors that have been shown to identify market-beating stocks in the long run: value, growth, momentum, earnings estimate revisions (and surprises) and quality.
+This is why AAII created the A+ Stock Grades, which evaluate companies across five factors that have been shown to identify market-beating stocks in the long run: value, growth, momentum, earnings estimate revisions (and surprises) and quality.

 Using AAII’s A+ Stock Grades, the following table summarizes the attractiveness of three metaverse stocks — Autodesk, Meta Platforms and Unity Software — based on their fundamentals.